Skip to main content

 User Account for Autodiscovery

-Do not set up an autodiscovery scan using critical production account credentials!
-Please create a separate, dedicated account to use only for discovery.
+Do not set up an autodiscovery scan using critical production account credentials.
+Create a separate, dedicated account to use only for discovery.

-Account lock-out could result in an otherwise avoidable outage depending on your permissions and configured password policies.
-You as a customer are responsible for any such behavior.
+Account lockout could result in an otherwise avoidable outage depending on your permissions and configured password policies.